lewishowles/components/src/components/form/form-field/form-field.md

 Content shown after the label text when the field is not required.
 Defaults to `(optional)`.

+### `empty-option-label`

+Content for a select field's empty option.
+Defaults to the field label.

 ### `remove-button-label`

 Content for a file field's remove button.
 Receives `files`, an array containing the current `File` objects.